 Soetta or Soekarno-Hatta as locals called it.
 Foreigner would prefer to call it Jakarta Airport.
 But it’s not even located in the same province as Jakarta.
 As an engineer who designed one of the system in this huge building, I prefer to call it SHIA which is stands for Soekarno-Hatta International Airport. 🛫

 There are several ways to reach SHIA from Jakarta city.
 Please check my comparison table below; ( ･ω･)☞

 inside the brand new train to SHIA Station

 But now I’m going to show you how to get a train from Sudirman Baru Train Station to SHIA, as it is the newest and most advanced option. (✧ω✧)

 But before that, since I’ve been taking the same journey for the past 7 years or more, I had to put my ‘tourist google’ on to blog about it.
 Important tips from me when you are taking the northern java train journey; keep your view to your eye-level and above. (」°ロ°)」

-The northern railway takes you from Jakarta all the way to Surabaya in about 9 to 12 hours.
+The northern railway takes you from Jakarta all the way to Surabaya in about 9 to 12 hours – depends on what train you are taking.
 Start the journey from Gambir Station, Jakarta, then I went to the east side of the island.
-Even though we could see on Google map this railway was on the northern beach of Java island, unfortunately the train does not run close enough to have the beach view.
+Even though we could see on Google map this railway was on the northern beach of Java island unfortunately the train does not run close enough to have the beach view.
 If you took morning train, I will recommend you to take A and B seats, where you can enjoy the beautiful Mount Slamet or in Java, it means Safe Mountain.